kearfy/surreal-community-tutorials/README.md

 If you would like to make a contribution, please follow the instructions in the Contribution Guidelines and then open a Pull-Request.
 One of the community managers will then evaluate your tutorial, and provide you with feedback.

-Make sure to also update the summary file in the root of the project, and the summary file for either the community of official guides when you add or remove a guide, or when you rename it.
+Due to the way we set up the repo you only need to create **ONE** file, which is your guide itself (outside of images/assets).
+Please include the configuration bit in the top of the template file and don't change it's structure, else the github action will fail.